 In order to stir up buzz online, marketers behind the movie selectively released promotional materials as the release date approached.
 But rather than just dropping them into the internet ether, they used Facebook as a dedicated space – provided you Liked the page.
 Followers could watch exclusive clips and trailers before anyone else.

 The exclusive offer is an old marketing tactic, but it remains successful, especially in social media.
 Give the impression that fans will absolutely miss out on great content if they fail to follow your page.
+Make an exclusive page as part of your website redesign to make fans want to subscribe to your page.
+On this page, keep giving them push notifications so that they are encouraged to keep revisiting the page time and time again.

 Use each network wisely